Frequently asked questions about our Feldenkrais Method training programs

 We are very proud to be able to offer to our students to repeat every online training day a second time in-person later.
 At no extra cost.
 Please note that this is an offer you will not find with other training institutes.
 The chance to repeat your online training days for free gives you the possibility to deepen your learning and become the best Feldenkrais professional you can be.

-Joining a training program that has started
+Joining a training program that has already started

 It is possible to sign up for programs that have already started.
 During the first year of the training, anyone interested can join the course.
 However, you will need to make up the days you have missed.
 (Please also see below for more information.)